DSCI-310-2023/dsci-310-group-09/README.md

 To interactively run Jupyter lab inside the ubcdsci/predict-airbnb Docker container (which is useful for project developers and collaborators):

-* in terminal, navigate to the root of this project repository
+* In terminal, navigate to the root of this project repository

-* type the following in terminal:
+* Type the following in terminal:

   `docker-compose up -d`

-* once the container has launched, users need to copy the URL that looks like `http://127.0.0.1:8888/lab?token=d9704724bf0267d3d9262698ffbb88123633f8c8f4b1a305` into their web browser to access Jupyter Lab
+* Once the container has launched, users need to copy the URL that looks like `http://127.0.0.1:8888/lab?token=d9704724bf0267d3d9262698ffbb88123633f8c8f4b1a305` into their web browser to access Jupyter Lab

 * Next, in Jupyter lab, navigate to, and open `analysis/bike_share_analysis.ipynb` and click **Kernel** > **Restart and runall** to run the entire analysis.

 * When done working, type docker-compose down to remove the dangling container.

 ## Dependencies

+JupyterLab version 0.1.0

 R version 4.2.2